valkey-io/valkey-glide/node/README.md

 ## System Requirements

-In this release, Valkey GLIDE is available for Python, Java and Node, with plans to include more programming languages in the future.
+In this release, Valkey GLIDE is available for Python, Java, and Node, with plans to include more programming languages in the future.
 We're tracking future features on the [roadmap](https://github.com/orgs/valkey-io/projects/11).

 ## NodeJS supported version